-Widen consistently the road pavement to provide a uniform 7 m sealed width Type 5 road.
-This will be subject to environmental constraints and relates only to sections east of the future Margaret River Perimeter Road.
+Widen consistently the road pavement to provide a uniform 7 m sealed width Type 5 road, subject to environmental constraints.

-There is a need for traffic management to reduce speed limits through Brookfield and the Rosa Brook townsite.
+There is a need for traffic management to reduce vehicle speeds through Rosa Brook townsite.
 Surface corrections and verge clearing when required.
 The short-term priority is to improve safety by addressing aquaplaning in winter that results from significant rutting.

 Roadside pruning is a priority to improve sight distance, overhead and side clearance as well as improving run off and recovery clearances.
 Roadside clearing may be undertaken as a standalone activity prior to or in conjunction with roadworks.
 Seal widening to 7 m and formation widening to 9m is required along most of the carriageway.
 This can be achieved by edge repair, seal widening and/or reconstruction.
 Seal preservation would most likely be carried out in conjunction with seal widening.
 Resumptions will be required along some sections.

-Reconstruction and realignment of some sections may also be warranted particularly undulating winding sections.

-Development funding would be through eligible State Black Spot and Road Project Grant programmes.
+Sealed shoulders, audible edge and centre lines should be provided to reduce the risk of "run off road" crashes.
+Reconstruction and realignment of some sections may also be warranted, particularly undulating and winding sections.
+Development funding would be through eligible State Black Spot, Regional Roads Safety and Regional Road Group project grant programs.